Rakshitkashyp/HR-Analytics-Report/README.md

 # HR-Analytics-Report

-This is the Hr Analytics Report Using PowerBi with these condition rules
+This is the Hr Analytics Dashboard Report Using PowerBi with these condition rules

 Conditional Rules - Applied on the data.
 1) To promote employees who have never been promoted in 10 years.